 We welcome your support!

-More than 2.7 million children in the U.S. have an incarcerated parent: that is 1 in 28 children.
+More than 2.7 million children in the U.S. have an incarcerated parent: That is 1 in 28 children.
 Approximately 10 million children have experienced parental incarceration at some point in their lives.
 According to one study, 59% of incarcerated fathers and 58% of incarcerated mothers had no personal visits from any of their children.
 In addition, incarceration can decrease a parent’s confidence in their own ability to successfully parent.
-Even very young children can sense the parents doubt and may reject the parent as unpredictable, unloving, and uninvolved.
-When the incarcerated parent feels rejected by or isolated from their child, they may be more likely to act out in a correctional setting.
+Even very young children can sense the parent’s self doubt and may reject the parent as unpredictable, unloving, and uninvolved.
+An incarcerated parent who feels rejected by or isolated from their child may be more likely to act out in a correctional setting.

-Aunt Mary’s Storybook, a program in which Companions Journeying Together operates in 17 correctional facilities across Illinois, helps to address an incarcerated parent’s ability to parent and connect with their children.
-This unique program allows incarcerated parents to pick out an age appropriate book for each one of their children.
-With the help of our organization, they record themselves reading the book to their children, and then the book and recording is mailed to the child.
+Aunt Mary’s Storybook, a Companions Journeying Together program in 17 Illinois correctional facilities, helps incarcerated parents connect with their children.
+This unique program allows incarcerated parents to pick out an age-appropriate book for each of their children.
+Then, with our help, they record themselves reading the book to their children, and then the book and recording are mailed to the child.
+We welcome your support!